Program Education Activities

 Didactics & Education - The formal didactic lecture series is conducted on Wednesday afternoons for two hours.
 The lecture series follows a 12-month rotation schedule allowing residents to hear topics three times during their residency.

-Thursday afternoons consist of an MSK Ultrasound and Anatomy course that revolves on a 6-month cycle, giving the resident exposure to a particular joint twice per year.
-In 4-week blocks, the course focuses on the following, weekly: gross anatomy, clinical pathology and physical exam, musculoskeletal ultrasound and finally, injection/procedural techniques using ultrasound guidance.
+Thursday afternoons consist of an MSK Ultrasound and Anatomy course that revolves on a 6-month cycle, giving the resident exposure to a particular joint and spine twice per year.
+In 3-to-4-week blocks, the course focuses on the following, weekly: gross anatomy, clinical pathology and physical exam, musculoskeletal ultrasound and finally, injection/procedural techniques using ultrasound and fluoroscopic guidance.
 The latter is performed on cadaveric specimens in University of Toledo’s newly built simulation center (below).

 Journal Club - Journal club occurs every other month, six times per year.
 Residents, with the mentorship of an attending, lead the discussion of one or two pre-approved journal articles.